 Creamy 3-ingredient low-carb peanut butter fudge requires only a few minutes to prepare!
-This simple freezer fudge recipe is perfect for the peanut butter obsessed and for those looking to keep their sugar intake low over the holiday season.
+This simple freezer fudge recipe is perfect for the peanut butter obsessed and for those looking to keep their sugar intake low.

 This post is sponsored by Vital Proteins.

 Oh hey peanut butter lovers, do I have a treat for you?!!

 This easy freezer low-carb peanut butter fudge recipe is so silly simple to make (let’s call it goof-proof!), and only requires a few super basic ingredients.